calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * [Teacher Unions](https://en.wikipedia.org/wiki/Teachers%27_trade_unions_in_the_United_Kingdom)

-ACTION: After this talk read up on what the unions stand for.
+ACTION POINT: After this talk read up on what the unions stand for.
 * Research your unions principles.
 * Some unions believe that _striking_ is too aggressive and considers _chalk-downs_.